2-REC/opencolorio-build-win/README.md

 ----

-# Libraries
+# Components

 ## OpenColorIO

 OpenColorIO can be downloaded from its [Github repository](https://github.com/AcademySoftwareFoundation/OpenColorIO).

-Version [2.0.2](https://github.com/AcademySoftwareFoundation/OpenColorIO/archive/refs/tags/v2.0.2.zip) is used here.
+Version [2.0.2](https://github.com/AcademySoftwareFoundation/OpenColorIO/releases/tag/v2.0.2) is used here.

 Once downloaded, extract the archive to the desired location, and rename the directory to 'OpenColorIO'.
 From this point, the location of the extracted archive (the parent directory) will be referred to as 'OCIO_PATH'.